Kishanrajput/kishanrajput.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I will be presenting an invited talk at Software Infrastructure for Advance Nuclear Physics Computing}, Newport News, VA
+I will be presenting an invited talk on Composable Softwares in Data Science at Software Infrastructure for Advance Nuclear Physics Computing, Newport News, VA